 1 Due to the presence of the Peak District National Park in the eastern part of the borough of Oldham, it should be noted that the Places for Everyone Plan, including Policy JP-G5, is applicable to the whole of the borough of Oldham except that part which falls within the Peak District National Park.
 Developments within the National Park should refer to Development Plan Documents prepared by the Peak District National Park Authority.

-South Pennine Moors Special Area of Conservation (SAC)/ Special Protection Areas (SPAs) Joint Supplementary Planning Document - Consultation Draft - November 2024
+South Pennine Moors Special Area of Conservation (SAC)/ Special Protection Areas (SPAs) Joint Supplementary Planning Document - adopted with effect from 08 May 2025

 Map 1: South Pennine Moors SAC/SPAs

 2. Policy